 Mamoru Oshii returned to make a sequel Patlabor: The Movie 2/Patlabor: The Mobile Police 2 (1993), which some regard as superior to the original.
 Oshii was not however involved in the third film Patlabor WXIII (2002) but did return for the twenty-fifth anniversary of this film to direct The Next Generation: Patlabor (2014).

 Mamoru Oshii has become a major name in Japanese animation.
-Oshii began working as a director in various anime tv series before making his debut as a feature director with the fantasy film Angel’s Egg (1982).
-He then went onto the children’s fantasies Urusei Yatsura: Only You (1983) and Urusei Yatsura 2: Beautiful Dreamer (1983), both adapted from a tv series he had worked on, and then had a big breakthrough with Ghost in the Shell (1995).
-Oshii next made his debut as a live-action director with the stunning Virtual Reality film Avalon (2001), which later produced a sequel with Assault Girls (2009), and he returned to anime for Ghost in the Shell: Innocence (2004), The Sky Crawlers (2008), an episode of the anime anthology Halo Legends (2010) and the live-action clone wars film Garm Wars: The Last Druid (2014).
+Oshii began working as a director in various anime tv series before becoming a feature director with the children’s fantasies Urusei Yatsura: Only You (1983) and Urusei Yatsura 2: Beautiful Dreamer (1983), both adapted from a tv series he had worked on, the science-fiction film Dallos (1983) and the surreal fantasy film Angel’s Egg (1985).
+He then had a big breakthrough with Ghost in the Shell (1995).
+In between this, he moved into live-action with the SF action Red Spectacles (1987) and its follow-up Stray Dogs (1991), and the non-genre Talking Head (1992).
+In live-action, he also made the stunning Virtual Reality film Avalon (2001), which later produced a sequel with Assault Girls (2009),.
+He returned to anime for Ghost in the Shell: Innocence (2004), The Sky Crawlers (2008), an episode of the anime anthology Halo Legends (2010) and the live-action clone wars film Garm Wars: The Last Druid (2014).
 Oshii has also written the anime Jin-Roh: The Wolf Brigade (1998) about a werewolf anti-terrorist squad operating in an alternate world post-War Japan, and produced the impressive short animated film Blood: The Last Vampire (2000) about a vampire government agent engaged in a war with demons.